LuisRJean/LuisRJean/README.md

 # About me

-I study in the DevSecOps field
+I study in the DevSecOps field as a DevOps Engineer

 # Hola👋, I’m Luis Jean